-- A. J. Gordon Memorial Chapel-This building is totally accessible with parking, ramps and an elevator. - Barrington Center for the Arts-A totally accessible building. - Bennett Athletic and Recreation Center This building is totally accessible. - Frost Hall-Main floor accessible through ramp and automatic front doors.
-The building primarily houses administrative and faculty offices. - Health Center The Health Center in Lane Student Center is completely handicappedaccessible.
-The College nurse can also visit students in their own rooms when necessary. - Housing On-campus housing is available in six locations: Ferrin and Nyland Halls, with double-occupancy for men and women; Tavilla Hall, an apartment-style residence; Fulton and Chase Halls with suites.
+- A. J. Gordon Memorial Chapel-This building is totally accessible with parking, ramps and an elevator. - Barrington Center for the Arts-A totally accessible building. - Bennett Athletic and Recreation Center-This building is totally accessible. - Frost Hall-Main floor accessible through ramp and automatic front doors.
+The building primarily houses administrative and faculty offices. - Health Center-The Health Center in Lane Student Center is completely handicapped-accessible.
+The College nurse can also visit students in their own rooms when necessary. - Housing-On-campus housing is available in six locations: Ferrin and Nyland Halls, with double-occupancy for men and women; Tavilla Hall, an apartmentstyle residence; Fulton and Chase Halls with suites.
 Tavilla, Chase, Fulton and Nyland Halls are completely accessible with elevators and specially designed accessible units.
-Audiovisual alarm systems are installed to assist hearing-impaired students. - Jenks Library and Learning Resource Center This building is accessible with parking, ramps and an elevator.
-The building houses the library, classrooms, media center, the registrar and faculty offices. - Lane Student Center-The main level is accessible through automatic doors and includes the dining hall, food court and Bookstore.
+Audiovisual alarm systems are installed to assist hearingimpaired students. - Jenks Learning Resource Center-This building is accessible with parking, ramps and an elevator.
+The building houses the library, classrooms, media center, the registrar and faculty offices. - Ken Olsen Science Center-This building is accessible with parking, ramps and elevator.
+The building houses classrooms, laboratories and faculty offices. - Lane Student Center-The main level is accessible through automatic doors and includes the dining hall, food court and Bookstore.
 Lower and upper levels are accessible by elevator.
 The lower level has a ramp near parking, leading to Gillies Lounge, the Mail Room and Auxiliary Services.
-The upper level houses the Center for Student Development.

-- MacDonald/Emery Science Complex-These buildings are totally accessible; parking, ramps, elevators and tie-corridors. - Phillips Music Center-A totally accessible building.
+The upper level houses the Center for Student Development. - MacDonald/Emery Science Complex-These buildings are totally accessible; parking, ramps, elevators and tie-corridors. - Phillips Music Center-A totally accessible building.